scipp/scipp/doc/type-erased-prototype.md

 - Use https://github.com/tcbrindle/span instead of the one from GSL?
 - Avoid triggering COW if there is a subsequent exception, especially in `DatasetView`.
   Can we do all checks beforehand?
+- Use a memory pool.
+  This is particularely important if we implementing slicing via making a copy.

 Problems: